Keyguard for the My First AAC app. Available in either 2 button or 8 button. Select from pull down menu above.

 Cell Openings - The default openings are more or less square.
 You may choose circles, instead.
 If you choose circles, do not choose colored acrylic or wood, as some information will be covered by the keyguard.

 Material - The default material is 1/8" impact-modified PMMA resin.
 This is denser than common acrylics like Plexiglass and Perspex, and will sustain much higher impacts without breaking, though it is still able to be broken by bending.
 Colored acrylics are standard PMMA.
 In general, the colored acrylics are best for apps that provide space between the cells, and should be avoided on apps that don't provide any space between the cells.
 3/16" and 1/4" acrylics are standard PMMA.
 They are much more rigid than the 1/8" due to their extra thickness, and they provide more depth to help the user avoid accidental touches.
-Polycarbonate is the strongest material, being virtually unbreakable, and comes with a lifetime guarantee.
+Acrylic styrene is more flexible than other acrylics, and is much less likely to crack when bent.
+It comes with a 2-year guarantee against breakage.
+Polycarbonate is the strongest material, being virtually unbreakable, and comes with a lifetime guarantee against breakage.
 Allow one extra week for polycarbonate.

 * Important Notes About Cases and Mounting - You Must Read This Before Ordering